-Protecting Your Interests During Commercial And Bankruptcy Litigation
+Protecting Your Interests During Commercial And Bankruptcy Litigation in NJ

 For more than 30 years, the attorneys of Levitt & Slafkes, P.C., have delivered custom legal representation to businesses in Essex County and throughout New Jersey.
 We draw on our bankruptcy practice to protect clients’ interests in litigation matters that involve bankruptcy and general commercial disputes.